The Lewis and Clark Connection

 Today, Brooke County continues to be an important part of West Virginia's history and culture.
 Its location along the Ohio River and the natural beauty of the surrounding landscape make it an attractive destination for outdoor enthusiasts and history buffs alike.

-This timeline provides a condensed summary of the historical journey of Brooke County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Brooke County, West Virginia.